 9. Look for The Best Perspective

-In sports photography, you need to be constantly looking out for the best and most important moments and actions to capture memorable shots.
+You need to be constantly looking out for the best and most important moments and actions to capture memorable shots.
 So, look for a location, perspective, and the right distance from where you will get the best shots from the scene.
 If you are allowed to move around, get low or get high and look at the sport from a different point of view.
 Keep in mind the lens or lenses you will be using.

 Try both wide and close-up shots.
 Each one tells a different story and shows a different perspective.
 If you are shooting outdoors in the sun, try to have the sun behind you or at a slight angle with the subject.
 This will help with gathering more light and capturing well-exposed images.